RAG4J/devoxx-2025-assignments/assignments/step_2_spring_ai.md

 > Create a Bean of type ChatMemory in the configuration class SpringAIAgentConfig.
 A good implementation to start with is MessageWindowChatMemory.
 > In the ActionAgent class, add a constructor parameter for ChatMemory and store it in a protected field.
 > In the method doInvoke of the TalksAgent, add the MessageChatMemoryAdvisor to the advisors of the chatClient.
-- The fluent interface of the chatClient has a method `advisors` to add the advisors.
+  - Tip: The fluent interface of the chatClient has a method `advisors` to add the advisors.
-- The MessageChatMemoryAdvisor needs the ChatMemory and the userId as the conversationId.
+  - Tip: The MessageChatMemoryAdvisor needs the ChatMemory and the userId as the conversationId.
 > Restart the application
 > Ask two questions that can only be answers when the agent remembers the previous question.
 > Change the user (without restart) and ask the last question again, the agent should not remember the previous question.